Table of Contents

 Types of Sapphire Gemstones

 Sapphire gemstones occur in a range of colors, including:

 Blue sapphires: Blue sapphires are the most well-known and popular type of sapphire.
 They can range in color from a pale blue to a deep, rich blue.
 The color of blue sapphires is caused by the presence of trace elements such as iron and titanium in the crystal structure.

-Pink sapphires: Pink sapphires are a type of sapphire that ranges in color from a pale pink to a deep, intense pink.
+Pink sapphires: Pink sapphires are a type of sapphire that ranges in color from pale pink to deep, intense pink.
 They are often used in jewelry and are prized for their delicate and feminine appearance.

 Yellow sapphires: Yellow sapphires are a type of sapphire that ranges in color from a pale yellow to a deep, rich yellow.
 They are often used in jewelry and are prized for their bright and sunny appearance.

 White sapphires: White sapphires are a type of sapphire that is colorless or has a very pale color.
 They are often used as a less expensive alternative to diamonds in jewelry.

 Green sapphires: Green sapphires are a type of sapphire that ranges in color from pale green to deep, rich green.
 They are relatively rare and are often used in jewelry.

 Purple sapphires: Purple sapphires are a type of sapphire that ranges in color from a pale purple to a deep, rich purple.
 They are relatively rare and are often used in jewelry.